 According to studies published in Psychology Today, the majority of wilderness program participants (83 percent) showed sustained positive emotional and behavioral results a year after completing a program.

 Generally speaking, a person entering a wilderness therapy program is not there by choice.
 Parents often use one of these programs as a way to reach a seemingly unreachable teenager.

 The National Institute on Drug Abuse (NIDA) reports that drug abuse and addiction treatment can be just as effective when it is involuntary as when it is voluntary.

 The first step in wilderness therapy is an initial assessment wherein the person is evaluated and placed into a group of peers with the right combination of counselors, therapists, and trained professionals.
-Teenage groups are typically a single gender, while young adult wilderness therapy groups may be co-ed more often.
+Teenage groups are typically single-gender, while young adult wilderness therapy groups may be co-ed.